AP source: MLB spring training sites close amid virus worry

 In other developments related to the COVID-19 pandemic:

 — Five-time PGA Tour winner Nick Watney tested positive Friday for the coronavirus, the first player with a confirmed infection since golf resumed its schedule last week.
-Watney withdrew immediately withdrew from the RBC Heritage and must self-isolate for at least 10 days under the PGA Tour's protocols.
+Watney withdrew immediately from the RBC Heritage and must self-isolate for at least 10 days under the PGA Tour's protocols.
 Watney played the opening round with Vaughn Taylor and Luke List.
 As part of the contact tracing plan, Taylor, List and their caddies were to be tested immediately.

 — An unidentified San Francisco 49ers player has reportedly tested positive for COVID-19 after an informal workout with teammates in Tennessee.
 The NFL Network reported that one player who took part in the workouts this week in Nashville has tested positive.
 All the players who were there will now get tested to see if there is any spread.
 The team declined to comment, citing federal and state privacy laws about the personal health of employees.